omallassi/apis-catalog-web/README.md

 * metrics w.r.t. the catalog: # of operations, # of resources per domains
 * metrics w.r.t. zally: # and types of zally ignore

+These metrics are also "enriched" with pull-requests so that you can understand which PR made your stats drifted.

 ![screenshot](img/screen.png)

 HTTP backend is available here https://github.com/omallassi/apis-catalog